a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 As if he already wasn't in deep enough.
 The way things were going, he should've expected something like this.
 It wasn't enough for it to just be in the very last bar he'd been into.
 No, instead, he even had the honor of being one of the first men in, blending in amongst the crowd right up until the very last moment.
 Talk about betrayal.

-Avoiding meeting his reflection in the mirror in his locker, he changed into his street clothes.
+Avoiding meeting his reflection in his locker mirror, he changed into his street clothes.
 The only thing he could feel was his guts churning like someone was taking an electric mixer to them.
-In a numb blur, he vaguely remembered closing his locker
+In a numb blur, he vaguely remembered closing his locker and finding his way to Vice.

 Walking beside Chambers, Pete could feel his skin crawl.
 He still couldn't say why, although he knew the sinking feeling in his gut couldn't only be from knowing where he'd be and what he'd be doing in a few short hours.

-"Usually we have our own guys sit in on these kinds of things," Chambers explained.
+"Usually we have our own guys do the plain clothes work on these kinds of things," Chambers explained.
 Pete heard every other word, trying to listen for instructions, but not sure he wanted to get the rest.
 "But your watch commander put in such a good word for you, we figured it couldn't hurt to let you sit in on this one."

 In the lot behind the station, the rest of the raid group was waiting.
 Pete hardly recognized most of them.
 He'd yet to work first hand much with Vice, and as he started to listen to the conversation, he was sure he hadn't missed a lot.